letpires/Pomodoki/README.md

 > - [ ] `🔜 Token utility: rewards, marketplace`
 ---

+## 🍅 Meet Your Pomodoki
+Every Pomodoki has its own vibe.
+Which one matches your focus style?

+Character	Personality Snapshot
+- 🧡 **Tomash:**	Disciplined and balanced.
+Timer on, tea in hand, checklist ready.
+Loves clean code and tidy terminals.
+- 💛 **Batatack:**	Ultra focused, ultra chaotic.
+Runs on caffeine with 42 tabs open.
+Breaks?
+Only if the coffee runs out.
+- 💙 **Bubbiberry:**	Calm and mindful.
+Breaks = breathing, not burnout.
+Says no to Friday deploys.

+🧠 Choose your Pomodoki and start your focus journey with personality!

+---
 ## 🎯 Contract Deployment
 Pomodoki uses smart contracts written in Cadence on the Flow blockchain to manage staking logic and session validation.